Avocado for Diabetes Prevention

 Avocados contain most of the B vitamins, including thiamine, niacin, riboflavin, pyridoxine and folate.

-Low plasma concentrations of thiamine (B1) have been observed in diabetic patients and this deficiency has been linked to a range of problems associated with diabetes, including both kidney and vascular disease (High prevalence of low plasma thiamine concentration in diabetes linked to a marker of vascular disease).
+Low plasma concentrations of thiamine (B1) have been observed in diabetic patients and this deficiency has been linked to a range of problems, including both kidney and vascular disease.

-Avocados are a source of thaimine but, with diabetics needing extra, regularly eating an even richer source like tahini or organic sunflower seeds seems like a good idea.
+Avocados are a source of thiamine but, with diabetics needing extra, regularly eating an even richer source like tahini or organic sunflower seeds seems like a good idea.

 Riboflavin (B2) deficiency is also often observed in diabetics, particularly children.
 Riboflavin is needed for cell function and the normal metabolism of carbohydrates, protein and fats.
 Liver, organic almonds, wheat bran and dried parsley are all good sources.